Fiat Panda: Engines

-Chinese copy controversy
+Chinese copy lawsuit

 In December 2006, Fiat considered taking legal action against Chinese automaker Great Wall Motor for the company's Peri, which is a copy of the Panda's design.

 In July 2008, Fiat successfully sued Great Wall and had the Peri banned from importation into Europe.
 In addition, the court order ruled for Great Wall to pay Fiat a 15,000 euro fine for the first Peri imported, and an additional 50,000 euros for every subsequent car that was imported.

-However, in October 2009, Great Wall Motor sued Fiat, accusing the latter of espionage.
+In October 2009, Great Wall Motor sued Fiat, accusing the latter of espionage.
 In the lawsuit, Great Wall claims that "Fiat once instigated espionage to prowl into its research center and take photos of Peri small car that was still under developed."

 Production figures

-Third generation Mk4 (319; 2011)
+Third generation (2011)

 Fiat presented the third generation of the Panda at the 2011 Frankfurt Motor Show in September 2011.
 The new architecture is based on the Fiat Mini platform.
 The production began in the renewed Pomigliano d'Arco Plant in the last quarter of 2011.

-The older model stayed in production and was sold as Panda Classic, remaining popular thanks to its lower pricing (about 27%).
+The previous model stayed in production and was sold as Panda Classic, remaining popular thanks to its lower pricing (about 27%).
 The decision to manufacture the car in Italy, instead of manufacturing it with the cheaper workforce in Tychy, Poland, was taken because of the agreement between Italian Prime Minister Mario Monti and Fiat directors not to close down any of Fiat's plants in Italy.